IBM/dbb-git-migration-modeler/README.md

 The Migration-Modeler utility is a set of shell scripts that are wrapping groovy scripts.
 The scripts are using DBB APIs and groovy APIs to scan the datasets members, classify them into applications and generate output configuration files.

-### A 4-step process
+### A 4-step process facilitating the migration process

-The utility is made of 3 scripts which are meant to be run in the following sequence:
+The utility is made of 4 scripts which are meant to be run in the following sequence:

 1. [Extract Applications script (1-extractApplication.sh)](./1-extractApplications.sh): this script scans the content of the provided datasets and assesses each member based on the provided input files.
 For each member found, it searches in the Applications Mapping YAML file if a naming convention, after being applied as a filter, matches the member name: